Venki22/GIT/GIT-Log.md

-## GIT-log Commands
+## GIT-Log Commands
 # List of commmands
-- Display the entire commit history using the default formatting.
+### Display the entire commit history using the default formatting.
 If the output takes up more than one  screen, you can use Space to scroll and q to exit.
-### date range
+### Date range
 ```
 - git log
 - git log -2